What is a startup pitch deck?

 • Uber's original concept: 'Everyone's private driver.'
 Aspirational but instantly clear.

-• If your one-sentence description requires explanation, it is not yet clear enough—keep compressing until it stands alone
+• If your one-sentence description requires explanation, it is not yet clear enough - keep compressing until it stands alone

 • Test it: if a non-technical person cannot explain what your startup does after hearing your tagline once, rewrite it

 The one-sentence pitch is a test of your own clarity, not just a communication tool.
 If you cannot say what you do in one sentence that anyone understands, you have a thinking problem, not a writing problem.
+The Universal Idea Model will surface that gap in under 5 minutes.

 • 1.
 Cover: Company name, one-line description, founding year, funding round.
-First impression—make it visually clean and immediately clear.
+First impression - make it visually clean and immediately clear.

 • 2.
 Problem: The pain you are solving, who experiences it, and why existing solutions fail.
 Quantify the cost of the problem.